mikegagnon/robodojo/doc/doc/main.md

 2. Destination bank number

-During the `trans` instruction's last cycle, if the forward cell is occupied, then the Source bank will be transfered to the forward bot's Destination bank, overwriting any bank that might be there already.
+During the `trans` instruction's last cycle, if the forward cell is occupied, then the bot copies its Source bank into the forward bot's Destination bank, overwriting any bank that might already be there.

+Thus `trans 1,1` copies the <tt>main</tt> bank from parent to child.

 ~guide-repl-set
 ## The <tt>set</tt> instruction